heyraeh/soulfulpsyche/content/index.md

 title: Soulful Psyche
 enableToc: "true"
 ---
-### OHAI 👋🏼 welcome
+### 👋🏼 welcome

-This is a simple digital corner as I career shift from 10 years in corporate finance back into a life of a grad student for my second Master's degree and a career as a Psychotherapist.
+As I career shift back into the life of a grad student for my second Master's degree and a career as a Psychotherapist, I felt the need for a digital home while I learn and reflect.

-The notes here will be psychological in nature and focus primarily on the intersection of Psychotherapy and Spirituality (*and by Spiritual, I mean it broadly speaking*).
+The next few years as I go from coursework to thesis - the posts here will be psychological in nature and focus on the intersection of Psychotherapy and Spirituality (*and by Spiritual, I mean it broadly speaking*).

-You'll also find delicious little rabbit trails from current research and literature because they always grab my attention and I want to tell you about them 🤙🏼
+You'll also find some rabbit trails as I dig into current research and literature because they always grab my attention and I want to tell you about them 🤙🏼

 ### not sure where to start?
 - You can read a bit more 👉🏼 [[about me]]